UnigramDev/Unigram/Documentation/TDLib-logs.md

 ### Sending a log file to a user
 To send logs through the app you must disable them first:
-Navigate to the Diagnostics settings, select `Verbosity level` and set it to `Assert`.
+Navigate to the Diagnostics settings, select `Verbosity level` and set it to `Error`.
 You can now click on the item below (marked as `tdlib_log.txt`): a dialog will open and you will be able to pick a chat where to send the file.

 ### Finding the log file manually